breezeight/nicola_blog/_guides/docker.markdown

 Docker is working on a new proposal that could solve the issue allowing docker to mount [remote shared volumes](https://github.com/docker/docker/issues/7249)

+### FIG issues
+Fig relies heavly on volumes and variables.
+I need to understand how to manage these issues on OSX.

+With the current boot2docker 1.2 we need to map dirs in our home (ex:
+~/figtest), but what does "." means in a fig.yml file???
+This solution is a trick that maps the Vbox host /Users dir the same VM dir, this way you obtain a mirror of the /User dir.

+* how could we write a 12 factor app that works with fig and AWS Beanstalk???

+TODO: read the make file of this project and implements it in FIG: https://github.com/ricardokirkner/django-12factor-docker

 # Docker